chauvinSimon/tri_stats/README.md

 - :straight_ruler: The **standard deviation** is **higher for swim and lower for run**.
   - Because **swim conditions (wind, current, temperature) can vary** and athletes may follow non-straight swim lines leading to larger swim distances?
 - :chart_with_downwards_trend: The **w/m difference has not significantly reduced** on the years, except for the **run leg of the sprint-format races (-0.13 % / year)**.
-  - Note: The line fitting feeds all the points to [`np.polyfit`](https://numpy.org/doc/stable/reference/generated/numpy.polyfit.html).
-Probably some **data processing should be applied**.
+  - Note: Probably some **data processing should be applied** to the [line fitting](https://numpy.org/doc/stable/reference/generated/numpy.polyfit.html).
-    - For instance year-normalization to account for the very low number of points during the covid pandemic?
+    - E.g. to account for the very low number of points during the covid pandemic?
-  - In WTCS and games-related events, the **w/m swim gap has reduced (-0.11 % / year)**.
+  - In WTCS and games-related events, the **w/m swim gap has reduced (-0.11 % / year)** as well.

 These **percentages can be compared** with those of **swim, bike or run competitions**: